Justin8428/picture-cropper/README.md

 Currently only landscape pictures are supported.
 (The App should not drastically fail with portrait picutres but results are less than ideal...)

 Tested on Windows 10.
-Windows .exe binaries are avaiable
+Windows .exe binaries are avaiable, click on the "Releases" pane on the side of the page.

 ## Why?
 Aren't there tons of these apps already...?